 - Universal Tennis Ratings (UTR) – indicates a standard of play based on competition results and allows players to monitor their progress.

-- Rogers Rankings – a measure of where you stand in your age group or play level provincially and nationally.
+- National Rankings – a measure of where you stand in your age group or play level provincially and nationally.

 To help players identify suitable competitive opportunities so they can play against others of a similar standard competitions are graded from local club level competitions to national competitions.

-These are national level competitions and count for both Rogers Rankings and Universal Tennis Ratings.
+These are national level competitions and count for both National Bank Rankings and Universal Tennis Ratings.